 Secondhand smoke damages the immune system – a risk factor for more severe COVID symptoms

 Only 100% smokefree environments can guarantee protection to employees and patrons from the toxins in secondhand smoke.
 Ventilation systems do not address the health hazards of secondhand smoke.
 These systems cannot eliminate exposure to the gases, toxins, carcinogens, and particulate matter contained in secondhand smoke and e-cigarette aerosol.
 Even during brief or low levels of exposure, secondhand smoke still creates significant health risks especially to the cardiovascular system.
 There is no safe level of exposure to secondhand smoke.
 The effects of secondhand smoke exposure on the body are immediate and can produce adverse inflammatory and respiratory effects within 30 minutes of exposure.
-We strongly encourage businesses to Reopen Smokefree to protect the health and safety of workers and the general public.

-COVID-19 and what we can do to minimize risk factors.
+COVID-19 and what we can do to minimize risk factors

 The Centers for Disease Control has guidance on preventing risks for Coronavirus or COVID-19 and outlining which populations are most at risk for getting COVID-19: “Older adults and people who have severe underlying chronic medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
 Please consult with your health care provider about additional steps you may be able to take to protect yourself.”